SHIELDING YOU

 Post-conviction attorney Michael Panella graduated from UCF with honors and understands that your future is at stake in criminal proceedings.
 Panella Law Firm offers a 25% discount for UCF students who need our help with post-conviction motions.

-What Happens After My Post-Conviction Lawyer Files a Motion?
+What Happens After My Post-conviction Lawyer Files A Motion?

 A judge can deny your motions or tell the prosecuting attorney that they have to respond to the claims made in your motion.
 After getting the state’s response, the judge can grant or deny your motion or order an evidentiary hearing.
 You should be prepared to testify, even though you don’t have to.
 You can present your new evidence or evidence of ineffective counsel and call other witnesses to support your claims.
 If the judge grants your motion, they can vacate your conviction and sentence.